 Insects in the home and garden can be a nightmare and it can be difficult to deal with them if you have pets or small children as many insect repellents are toxic to humans and animals and can be extremely harmful to the environment.
-If you are seeking something which will act as a repellent but will be safe to use then you may find the following tips useful.
+If you’re looking for something that will act as a repellent but will be safe to use, the following tips will be useful.

 Slugs and Snails